salrashid123/salrashid123.github.io/cloud_trace/README.md

 # Google Cloud Trace context propagation and metrics graphs with Grafana+Prometheus and Stackdriver

-Sample app that uses opencensus to emit metrics and 'distributed' traces.
+Sample _stand alone_ app that uses opencensus to emit metrics and traces.
+Also demonstrates how 'distributed' traces work with

-Specifially:
+Google Cloud APIs and between webrequests.

+This is really just a basic 'hello world' in golang showing how to integrate a webapp with opencensus.

+Specifially, this app shows how to use [Opencensus](https://opencensus.io/) to track latency in a golang-app.

+Each request that comes in goes through middleware that handles the latency metrics collection and emission:

--  Metrics
+- For Metrics:
-   - tracks http latency for a web request handler
+   - Tracks http latency for a web request handler using middleware
    - sends latency statistics to both promethus and stackdriver
    - view/graph metrics with grafana
    - view/graph metrics with stackdriver

+In addition to latency for request, the sample exposes endpoints that demonstrates Trace propagation between requests and with GCP libraries:

-- Traces
+- For Traces
-   - tracks the same trace between web request.
-   -  one webrequest calls another and both are shows as a "trace-span/subspan" format
-   - tracks Google Cloud GCS API calls also within the trace
+   - Tracks trace propagation between a simulated 'frontend' and 'backend' http service within the app:
+     - An inbound request to `/makereq` endpoint displays custom spans as well makes a *new* http request to the `/backend` endpoint
+     - Trace data emitted displays the spans within `/makereq` and also shows details of what happened within `/backend`
+   - Displays trace details of GCP API requests (i.,e what happned _within_ the request to retrive a file, for example)
+     - An inbound request to `/backend` will start custom spans and use `google-cloud-storage` golang library to retrive a file
+   - Sends traces to both Jaeger and Stackdriver

 The code smaple combines both but you can split up the tracing and monitoring components.